IRIS SYSTEM FAQ

 Doesn't the IRIS System rely on ALL hunters using it?

-My rifle can shoot way further than the sensor can detect someone in IRIS gear.
+My rifle can shoot way further than IRIS can detect

 What about hunter-orange, isn't that good enough to keep me safe?